lydell/keyboard/readme.md

   swapped on Mac.)
 - On Linux: Make `altgr-e` into `é` and `altgr-shift-e` into `É`, so that the `é`/`É` key works.
+- On Windows: Similar shenanigans to Mac, but slightly different because of what [Microsoft Keyboard Layout Creator] let me do.
+I don’t have any laptop keyboard to take into account for Windows.

 Working around dead keys _can_ be done in the Ergodox EZ firmware, by using
 macros: Type the dead character followed by a space.
 But avoiding macros is more reliable, and makes the keys non-dead on the laptop keyboard.
-However, I _did_ take this approach in the Windows mode, because I didn’t have the energy to create a custom Windows keyboard layout.
-(But maybe I should some day, because the `?`/`!` and `/`/`\` keys are not possible to do in firmware; as a workaround I have `?` and `/` keys but `!` and `\` in the function key layer.
-I don’t use Windows that much though.)

 There’s firmware for the Ergodox EZ in `ergodox-ez.hex` and a link to it in `ergodox-ez.url`.
 Go to that URL for installation instructions.